Casehero

 Worldwide recession: The major carriers in the airline industry were not able to sustain the combined effects of the worldwide recession, an increase in fuel costs, and the 9/11 terrorist attacks.
 Delta filed for bankruptcy, and they had to sell off Atlantic Southeast Airlines.
 They also had to take a $2 billion financing deal from creditors to emerge from bankruptcy.

-Unpredictable fuel costs: As fuel costs account for 30-40 % of operating expenses of airlines, the unpredictability of fuel costs led to fuel hedging strategies to mitigate the risk of erosion of profits.
-But the airline industry suffered huge losses because of a quick decline in jet fuel prices because of the global recession.
+Unpredictable fuel costs: As fuel costs account for 30-40 % of the operating expenses of airlines, the unpredictability of fuel costs led to fuel hedging strategies to mitigate the risk of erosion of profits.
+However, the airline industry suffered huge losses because of a quick decline in jet fuel prices because of the global recession.
 As a result of this, Delta Air Lines switched to another approach of buying a refinery.

 Threat of competitors offering lower fares: Gulf carriers offer higher quality, better customer experience at lower fares.
 New entrants in this field are offering very low fares for transatlantic flights.
 This kind of competition in this industry will drive down the fares of flights, which will benefit the consumers.

 Growth in the industry: The Federal Aviation Administration has projected growth of the airline industry at 2.9% for the next 20 years.
-Future growth can be seen in the Asian market as one-third of world air traffic involves Asian countries.
+Future growth can be seen in the Asian market, as one-third of world air traffic involves Asian countries.
 Delta Air Lines is dependent on partnerships with China Eastern Airlines and Jet Airways of India.

 Social factors